 In 1934 Ercildoune was visited by the King’s son, H.R.H.
 Prince Henry, the Duke of Gloucester.
 The Visitors’ Book also lists other famous visitors including Robert Menzies.

-His interests were horses both for racing and polo and his polo ponies were also exported to India.
-He won the Newmarket Handicap but also bred some good jumpers who won the Grand National Steeplechase and Grand National Hurdle.
+His interests were horses both for racing and polo, and his polo ponies were also exported to India.
+He won the Newmarket Handicap but also bred some excellent jumpers who won the Grand National Steeplechase and Grand National Hurdle.
 In 1901 he was elected to the V.A.T.C. and became Chairman the following year.
 He became Chairman of the V.R.C. in 1935.
 He received his knighthood in 1937 in recognition of his service to the community.
 His death in 1942 brought about the closure of the historic trout and salmon hatchery, although Lady Currie continued on here until her death in 1962.
 They didn’t have any children and their magnificent 18th and 19th century furniture, with some pieces even being from the Learmonth era, and notable art collection was gifted by Lady Muriel Currie in memory of her late husband to the Ballarat Fine Art Gallery.

-The garden and designed landscape is an outstanding example of the picturesque landscape style and one of Victoria’s most important properties containing a significant collection of buildings and garden structures, landscape features and trees.
-It is a truly unique property and the atmosphere of the Scottish Border seems to have been transplanted to Australia.
+The garden and the designed landscape is an outstanding example of the picturesque landscape style and one of Victoria’s most important properties containing a significant collection of buildings and garden structures, landscape features and trees.
+It is a truly unique property, and the atmosphere of the Scottish Border seems to have been transplanted to Australia.